Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Introduction

-To address this issue, the use of reconfigurable intelligent surfaces (RIS) \cite{Renzo2020,Dajer_2022}, also known as smart passive and active repeaters, is being widely investigated in academia and industry as a potentially low-cost, low-power stopgap solution for mitigating the coverage issue of future networks.
-While densification is unavoidable for widespread service availability, another equally important goal is to reduce the number of required sophisticated and energy-intensive nodes/cells in the network so as to make mobile mmWave/TeraHz communication economically viable.
-To be considered as a cheaper, competitive, and economically scalable alternative to small cells for network expansion, RIS-based nodes scattered around a central baseband node have to meet the following criteria \cite{Dajer_2022} \begin{itemize} \item Low-power/quasi-passive (e.g., solar-powered), low-cost, low-maintenance, lightweight, and easy-to-deploy and operate nodes for instance on an aerial platform \item Full-duplex operation (as opposed to standard relays) and with very low latency (data forwarding with no processing delay) \item Restricted RF and physical layer capabilities (Layer-0 nodes with only control channel receiver and no transmitter chain) \item In-band or out-of-band IoT-dedicated remote control link (e.g., via a small control bandwidth partition), which can be decoded without demodulating the entire waveform). \end{itemize}
+To address these issues, the use of reconfigurable intelligent surfaces (RIS) \cite{Renzo2020,Dajer_2022}, also known as smart passive and active (network-controlled) repeaters, is being widely investigated in academia and industry as a potentially low-cost, low-power stopgap solution for mitigating the coverage issue of future networks.
+While densification is unavoidable for widespread service availability, another equally important goal is to reduce the number of required sophisticated and energy-intensive nodes/cells in the network and distribute them sparsely and flexibly (closer to existing fiber points of presence) so as to make mobile mmWave/TeraHz communication economically viable.
+To be considered as a cheaper, competitive, and economically scalable alternative to small cells for network expansion, RIS-based edge nodes scattered around a central baseband node have to meet the following criteria \cite{Dajer_2022} \begin{itemize} \item Low-power/quasi-passive (e.g., solar-powered), low-cost, low-maintenance, lightweight, and easy-to-deploy and operate nodes for instance on an aerial platform \item Full-duplex operation, i.e., on-channel manipulation (as opposed to standard relays) and with very low latency (data forwarding with no processing delay) \item Restricted RF and physical layer capabilities (transparent layer-0 nodes with only control channel receiver and no transmitter chain) \item In-band or out-of-band IoT-dedicated remote control link (e.g., via a small control bandwidth partition), which can be decoded without demodulating the entire waveform). \end{itemize}

 Furthermore, the form factor and aesthetic aspects of future wireless equipment will also be critical to not further impact the urban landscape and to keep wireless radiations and deployments at levels that are acceptable by the general public while meeting the levels already imposed by regulations.